LunarEclipse112/lunareclipse/_book/04-looking_ahead.md

 ### SnapATAC

 As posed before I will now be trying out the package SnapATAC on a provided dataset 10X (by the same author).
+The package runs in python so this will take more time than the expected 4 days but that's not a very big deal.